FrHassan/Dealing-with-Cyclic-Dependencies/README.md

 # Strongly Connected Components (SCC) algorithm using Neo4j graph database

-The following instructions help implementing the SCC algorithm to detect the presence of cyclic depednencies based on the methodology outlined in the paper.
+The following instructions help implementing the SCC algorithm to detect the presence of cyclic depednencies based on the methodology presented in the paper.

 **1.** Install _Neo4j Desktop_ following the instructions mentioned in [[1]](https://neo4j.com/docs/desktop-manual/current/installation/download-installation/).
 **2.** Use _Neo4j Desktop_ to create a new graph database.